Server Image

 • When adding a storage, select the name, snapshot to reflect, size, and type of the storage.

-7. Check the pop-up message and click the [OK] button.
+6. Check the popup window and click the [OK] button.

 • The server image is created.